dhlab-basel/Salsah/documentation/guidelines/_sources/rst/get-started.rst.txt

 Installation
 ------------

-After cloning the Salsah code from GitHub_, install the node packages from the Salsah root directory with
+After cloning the Salsah code from GitHub_, install the node packages driectly from the Salsah root directory with

 ::